-- 6.11 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.12 Paragraph III of the NPPF states that planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed, provided that it is not of high environmental value.
-Local authorities may continue to consider the case for setting a locally appropriate target for the use of brownfield land.
-The objective of this indicator is therefore to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition). - 6.13 93% of the permitted employment floorspace in Chelmsford City during 2017/18 was on previously developed land.
-This is an improvement on the previous year where 71% of permitted employment floorspace was on previously developed land.
+- 6.11 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.12 The objective of this indicator is to identify the completed employment floorspace that was on previously developed land (see Annex 2 of NPPF for definition). - 6.13 98% of the permitted employment floorspace in Chelmsford City during 2018/19 was on previously developed land.
+This is an improvement on the previous year where 93% of permitted employment floorspace was on previously developed land.